ISO 9001 Certification ProcessHow to Get Certified Without the Bureaucracy

 Teams can initiate this by visually mapping their existing work processes on a whiteboard, using flowcharts to identify interconnections between different functions and pinpointing bottlenecks, repetition, and delays.
 Once a consensus on improvements is reached, the redesigned workflows should be documented.

-Have Them Develop Their Work Instructions
+Develop Work Instructions Where Useful

 These instructions should be authored by staff members directly involved in the work, using any format, from text to flowcharts to visual media, as long as it's beneficial to the end user.
 Initially, a review of these work instructions should be conducted to ensure compliance with ISO 9001 and your newly established procedures.